I’ve recently started watching Hyori’s Bed and Breakfast on Netflix. And I am in love with this show.

 I’m not sure how to capture this difference eloquently, but there is a big difference in how I feel after watching Hyori’s Bed and Breakfast compared to other typical reality shows.

-After I watched some of these other typical reality dramas, I felt the need to get more clothes, to perhaps have a makeup routine, to be careful what I say, to doubt myself, or to go on a diet.
+After I watched some of these other typical reality dramas, I felt the need to get more clothes, to perhaps have a makeup routine, to censor what I say, to doubt myself, to doubt others, or to go on a diet.
 I would feel dissatisfied in my own life.

 The feeling I get after watching Hyori’s is light.
 It’s a nice feeling.
 I feel good afterwards.
 It is a calming show.
 I don’t feel fat, ugly, unfashionable and slightly bitter as I would normally after watching a typical reality drama.

 After I watch Hyori’s, I am inspired to take longer walks.
 To cook at home more.
 To hug my husband and snuggle my dog more.
 I feel like my life is my life and it is OK.